Carnegie Mellon University

 Such complex socio-technical systems have several key, highly-interrelated dimensions:

-• technical platforms that support straightforward integration of contributions from many participants, and allow easy configuration of systems from these components that meet the needs of particular users
+• Technical platforms that support straightforward integration of contributions from many participants, and allow easy configuration of systems from these components that meet the needs of particular users

-• collaborative infrastructure that may consist of tools such as mailing lists, wikis, and social networking platforms, in order to share essential technical, task, and social information
+• Collaborative infrastructure that may consist of tools such as mailing lists, wikis, and social networking platforms, in order to share essential technical, task, and social information

-• viable business opportunities that can attract resources in the dynamic and complex context of multi-sided markets, “co-opetition” (competing and complementing), and powerful network effects
+• Viable business opportunities that can attract resources in the dynamic and complex context of multi-sided markets, “co-opetition” (competing and complementing), and powerful network effects

-• a governance regime that allocates decision-making to different types of participants such as platform owners, vendors, users, service providers, and developers.
+• A governance regime that allocates decision-making to different types of participants such as platform owners, vendors, users, service providers, and developers.
 The regime must keep the ecosystem from splintering and exercise stewardship of common resources, yet provide openness and flexibility to foster innovation

 We are examining the inter-relationships of these diminsions in a number of ecosystems, inluding open source distributions of the Department of Veteran's Affairs VistA electronic health records, as well as Eclipse, Apache, Mozilla, and Gnome.